Hugo-Chia/tp/docs/UserGuide.md

 **Note:** ONLY IF any of the above steps ([1.2 Getting started](#1-2-getting-started)) do not work, you may need to follow the instructions below:

-Ensure you have Java `17` or above installed in your Computer.
+1. Ensure you have Java `17` or above installed in your Computer.
 This is required to run HubHealth. <br>
     - **Checking whether you have the right version of Java installed:**<br>
       - **Windows users:** Press the Windows key, or use the Start menu to search for `Java`.
 If there are no results that lead to an application.
 You do not have Java installed.
 Otherwise, click on `About Java`, and it show you the version of Java currently downloaded on your computer.<br>
       - **Mac users:** Open a new Terminal window, and enter `java -version`.
 Hit enter and you should see the Java version downloaded on your computer.<br>
     - **Installing Java:** If you do not have Java installed or do not have the right version, follow the instructions [here](https://www.java.com/en/download/help/download_options.html) to download Java `17`. <br>
       - **Mac users:** Ensure you have the precise JDK version prescribed [here](https://se-education.org/guides/tutorials/javaInstallationMac.html).

+1. Open a command terminal (e.g. `cmd.exe`, `PowerShell.exe`, etc.), and enter `cd <directory>`, where `<directory>` is the path to the folder you put the jar file in. <br>
+   - For instance, if the application is in the Downloads folder, the command you enter should look something like `cd C:\Users\user\Downloads`<br>
+   - (You can find the directory of the application by right-clicking on it, and selecting `Properties` or `Get info` for Windows and Mac users.)

+1. Next, enter the command `java -jar HubHealth.jar` and press Enter to start the application.<br>

 </box>